 Think of any retail industry trend on the rise prior to 2020, and it was more than likely accelerated by the COVID-19 pandemic.

 The rise of e-commerce and digitization is perhaps the most obvious.
 A preferred mode of consumption for many shoppers, it suddenly became the only mode as non-essential retailers were forced to temporarily close their doors.
+If you are one of them looking for an online platform to sell your products, check this guide on explaining whether or not is amazon fba worth it.

 Consumer-facing businesses, ranging from mom-and-pop restaurants to big-box chains had to rely on digital engagement and online sales through e-commerce sites, mobile apps and social media platforms.
 Many companies have invested heavily in digital tools and new store technology to meet consumer expectations that prioritize convenience, health and safety.
 To that end, new fulfillment options such as curbside pick-up have become the norm for most retailers and are expected to stick around.